 Don't forget to get your beauty sleep, too.
 When you're sleeping is when a lot of the body's repair functions are most active, and it's also necessary to let the nervous system recover from the effort of zapping the muscles into action.
 If you're deprived of sleep, you're going to be weaker in the gym and grow less muscle.
 Admittedly it can be kind of a challenge towards the end of prep, when hunger makes it more difficult to sleep.

 Conditioning is always in tension with mass, since a certain amount of size is always sacrificed during the cutting process.
-Natural bodybuilders will find that their muscle mass decreases pretty dramatically as a result of cutting; "enhanced" athletes have a much easier time holding onto their gains, but even they are subject to a certain amount of downsizing.
+Natural bodybuilders will find that their muscle mass decreases pretty dramatically as a result of cutting, partly because extremely low body fat or restrictive dieting tends to crash one’s hormone levels.
+"Enhanced" athletes have a much easier time holding onto their gains—since their muscle-building hormones come from an exogenous source—but even they are subject to a certain amount of downsizing.
 There is also the fact that a contestant's muscle bellies may appear "flat" or somewhat deflated if they show up really depleted onstage; one can compensate by "carbing up" right before the show in order to restore some fullness, but overdoing this can result in a loss of conditioning.
 There is also the pump-up room, a place with some equipment where contestants can do exercises to get the blood flowing into their muscles before they go on stage.

 Outstanding conditioning is the most elusive art in bodybuilding.
 Some competitors are considered wild cards because they have the structure and muscularity to potentially win an Olympia, but have so far never managed to nail their conditioning and thus never reached their full potential.
-A curious fact is that conditioning can be uneven throughout the body.
+A curious fact is that conditioning can be uneven throughout the body, since fat storage and water retention tend to be concentrated in certain areas.
 The glutes and ham strings are the most common problem areas, and many people struggle to look as conditioned from behind as they are from the front.
-Not everyone's conditioning problems are the same, however; for example, Cedric McMillan tended to look more conditioned from the back than he did from the front, while Akim Williams doesn't look as conditioned above the waist as he does below.
+But outside the generalization are many exceptions; for example, Cedric McMillan tended to look more conditioned from the back than he did from the front, while Akim Williams doesn't look as conditioned above the waist as he does below.
 Akim is also said to be one of those bodybuilders who's cursed with "thick skin", which tends to obscure the muscles and veins underneath.
 Conversely, others such as Phil Heath are blessed with "thin skin" which allows every detail to be revealed.
 While preparation methodology is obviously important, personal genetics definitely has some influence.